chlee-0/2025-KIAS-Winter-School-Math-AI/README.md

 09:20 - 10:20 Talk 3: Hongseok Yang (KAIST)
 10:20 - 12:20 Discussion
 12:20         Lunch & return to KIAS

+*Note: Meals from lunch on Tue, Dec 2 to lunch on Fri, Dec 5 (10 meals in total) will be provided by the organizers.*

 *Note: The seminar room will be open in the evenings for informal use (project work, discussions, self‑study).*